 How to obtain an EPA container approval

-Beverage suppliers must register and obtain EPA container approvals online through the Return and Earn Container Portal.
+Beverage suppliers must register and obtain EPA container approvals online through the NSW CDS Container Approval Portal.

 - Find out how to use the portal.
-Read the Return and Earn Approval portal: User guide for suppliers (PDF 1.9MB)
+Read the NSW CDS Container Approval portal: User guide for suppliers (PDF 1.9MB)